designforsf/brigade-matchmaker/README.md

-# brigade-matchmaker
+# "Matching Hat"

-"Matching Hat", a prototype service that matches newly arriving members to the appropriate civic projects.
+A prototype service that matches newly arriving members to the appropriate civic projects.

 # Status

 This software is actively under development and is not yet ready for release.

+---

 # Origin

 The Matching Hat concept is the result of user experience research conducted at [Code For San Francisco](http://codeforsanfrancisco.org).
-This included interviews with new members and project leaders, structured brainstorming, and wireframe prototyping.
+This research included interviews with new members and project leaders, structured brainstorming, and wireframe prototyping.

+User experience research at Code4SF is run by the [UX Research Group](https://github.com/sfbrigade/research-group).

 # Concept

 Matching Hat is intended for use by a newly arriving member at a [Code For America "brigade"](http://brigade.codeforamerica.org/brigade/), which is a collecting point for local civic projects.

+## Application Flow

 Local civic projects are asked to maintain data about what their volunteer needs are in terms of skills and goals.
 Other information is also tracked about projects, including what interest category they belong to.